Dr Christopher Harris

-Dr Christopher Harris is a Principal Lecturer and the Academic Lead for the Design area of the School of Art, Architecture and Design.
+Dr Christopher Harris is a Principal Lecturer and the Academic Lead for the Design area of the Leeds School of Arts.
 He has a practice-based Doctorate from the University of Leeds, and a Masters from the Royal College of Art.

 The role of Academic Lead for Design includes responsibility for the undergraduate courses, BA Fashion, BA Fashion Marketing, BA Interior Architecture and BA Design Product, and the staff teams that teach and coordinate them.

-Dr Harris established BA Fashion as a new subject area in the School of Art, Architecture and Design in 2014.
+Dr Harris established BA Fashion as a new subject area in the Leeds School of Arts in 2014.
 He wrote the course documentation and set up the fashion design studio.
 Additionally, Dr Harris has written the course BA Fashion Marketing, which will take its first cohort of students in 2016.

 Dr Harris's background is in textiles and fashion, having taught at the University of Leeds for 12 years prior to joining Leeds Beckett University.
 He has previously worked as a printed textile designer with clients including Paul Smith, Marks & Spencer and Ben Sherman.